jro1311/linux_docs/help/setup.md

     - discard (for SSDs)
     - nofail (for secondary drives)
 3. Copy linux_docs folder from the USB drive to $HOME/Documents
-4. In $HOME/Documents/linux_docs/scripts, make chmod.sh executable and run it in the terminal, then run the setup script for the distribution
+4. In the `scripts` directory, make `chmod.sh` executable and run it in the terminal, then run the setup script for the distribution

 ```bash
 chmod +x ./chmod.sh